SohamDoshi/OnlineSales.Ai_assignmnet/README.md

     *Don't forget to create database in your MySQL.

-7) after sucessfully installing liabries close the CMD.
+7) after sucessfully installation libraries close the CMD.
 8) Go to Task1_SQL folder where "task1_SQL.py" python file is and open CMD or PowerShell in that folder using shift + right click

 ![powerShell](https://github.com/SohamDoshi/OnlineSales.Ai_assignmnet/assets/106314995/576801bb-b534-4dd9-9604-d70ac59b7b95)

-9) In PowerShell or CMD Enter following command to run the python script and this genrate tables in your database and using SQL query will will gernate report.xlsx file into Ouput folder inside same folder.
+9) In PowerShell or CMD Enter following command to run the python script and this will generate tables in your database and script will use above
+SQL query to create result table fetch report.xlsx file into Output folder inside same folder.

    Command -> python task1_SQL.py